f4fez/prm80/doc/Computer_commands_V5.md

 O: Set volume
 -------------
 Set the volume.
 The value use hexadecimal values between 00 and 0F.
 Allowed vaulues: "00" ..
 "09"; "10"..
 "15".
 Everything beside dez values will be rejected, other (higher) dez. values will lead to wrong settings
+New since V5: this command will also disable volume control via panel (poti)

 The lock bit b2: "Volume button disabled" has to be set else this command will will not be persuit (See "K" command).